Smart Zoning and Thermostat Setup in Tarzana for sleep, smoke, and room-by-room comfort.

 Communicating thermostat protocols vary: Honeywell RedLINK runs proprietary 900 MHz, BACnet MS/TP sits in light-commercial Carrier ComfortVu and Trane VRF, ecobee and Nest use Wi-Fi 802.11 b/g/n 2.4 GHz with cloud dependence, and Matter over Thread is emerging on ecobee Smart Thermostat Premium.
 The protocol decides what the system can actually do.

-For Tarzana homes specifically, that calculation lands on local ground.
 Average summer high near 93°F with winter low around 45°F at an elevation of 679 ft and roughly 15 miles inland.
 CEC Climate Zone 9.
 The cooling design temperature for Manual J calculations runs about 104°F, with typical Manual J load landing in the 350-450 sq ft per ton band.
-Marcus Reyes, P.E., the lead mechanical engineer at Breathe LA 365, runs the load calc and signs the scope before equipment is ordered.
-The question is never "which brand" first; it is "what does the air path actually deliver" first.
+A 60–90 minute audit with combustion analyzer, manometer, and anemometer captures the data needed to prevent both failures.
+The written report follows within 48 hours and is signed by the engineer, not the salesperson.

 02